nirvanasupermind/tachyon/README.md

 **Version 2.0.0-dev**

 Eris is a lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
-Eris is transpiled to C++11 using tagged unions to handle dynamic typing.
+Eris is transpiled to C++11 using tagged unions to handle dynamic typing, and can interact with C++ code.

 # Example